Choose a picture from our Images Dated 4th November 2011 Collection for your Wall Art and Photo Gifts

 Maidenhead Railway Bridge CC97_02735MAIDENHEAD, Berkshire.
 A view of the graceful arches of Brunels famous bridge as they cross the River Thames, seen here from the Berkshire riverbank

 Eel traps CC76_00240BRAY, Berkshire.
-A small weir with a channel made from branches with nine eel bucks attached.
-These bucks, made from woven willow
+A small weir with a channel made from branches with nine eel bucks attached

 Kennet towpath CC97_02774GREENHAM, Newbury, Berkshire.
 Looking east from beyond the wharf along the Kennet towpath, with a man passing through the gate ahead.
 Photographed in 1890 by Henry Taunt